By Amanda Sangster - January 04, 2023

 "Limiting your alcohol intake for a month is a great way to kick-start having a healthy lifestyle that includes moderate drinking or complete abstinence, combined with a healthy diet and exercise.
 This is the best way to decrease cancer risk."- Dr. Shelley Tworoger, Associate Center Director of Population Science

-Alcohol use throughout the pandemic has increased among Americans, according to a December 2020 survey.
-The results showed that more people are turning to beer and wine to ease ongoing pandemic anxiety.
+Over the last few years, consumption has seen a stark increase for Americans.
+Alcohol use throughout the pandemic increased among Americans, according to a December 2020 survey.
+The results had shown that more people turned to beer and wine to ease pandemic anxiety.
 Participants that reported experiencing COVID-related stress also reported a higher consumption rate.
-Accessibility to alcohol at home and lockdown-induced boredom have also contributed to increased consumption rates.
+Accessibility to alcohol at home and lockdown-induced boredom had also contributed to increased consumption rates.

 Dr. Shelley Tworoger, associate center director of Population Science at Moffitt Cancer Center, says alcohol consumption, especially heavy or binge drinking, is an important contributor to the development of some cancers, including head and neck, gastrointestinal and among women, breast.

 “Drinking alcohol is a personal choice,” said Tworoger.
 “Limiting your alcohol intake for a month is a great way to kick-start having a healthy lifestyle that includes moderate drinking or complete abstinence, combined with a healthy diet and exercise.
 This is the best way to decrease cancer risk.”